-While “agile” methodologies (and “rapid” before them) have been around for decades, the ubiquity of consumer-facing mobile applications, SaaS alternatives to on-premise software, and the increased accessibility of cloud infrastructure and DevOps has meant that traditional, “waterfall” delivery approaches are often viewed as old hat…
+While ‘agile’ methodologies (and ‘rapid’ before them) have been around for decades, the ubiquity of consumer-facing mobile applications, software-as-a-service (SaaS) alternatives to on-premise software, and the increased accessibility of cloud infrastructure and DevOps has meant that traditional, ‘waterfall’ delivery approaches are often viewed as old hat…

 …But doing agile right is far from easy.
-The Berkeley Partnership has had 25 years of experience delivering large, complex technology-enabled change using both waterfall and agile approaches.
-Here are some lessons from our experiences:
+The Berkeley Partnership has many years’ experience delivering large, complex technology-enabled change using both waterfall and agile approaches.
+Here are some lessons from our experiences.

 IS: both a philosophy and a series of tools and techniques:

 ISN’T: a replacement for good programme and project management discipline.
 Agile philosophies emphasise ‘self-managing teams’ - and certainly, trust, and appropriate levels of delegation within teams is key to a successful Agile project.
 But in our experience, delivering enterprise solutions inevitably involves teams who are structured around more traditional waterfall phase gates.
 Project management involves ensuring that - all aspects of the project - including business readiness, data migration, - user training, audit and regulatory compliance, legal and commercial issues, etc - are dealt with adequately.

 ISN’T: a project without any documentation - agile control systems need to be just as - if not more - sophisticated and rigorous as on a waterfall project.
 Documentation needs to be developed as each requirement is delivered, and work cannot be declared ‘done’ until it is documented, tested and formally handed over.